-Blaming others for your faults is counterproductive for your own growth.
-Also, blaming others for your own faults will make you look untrustworthy.
+Blaming others for your faults is counterproductive for your growth.
+Also, blaming others for your faults will make you look untrustworthy.

 There is one thing about perfection that many people fail to realize: it’s not real.
-Anybody telling themselves different is deluding themselves.
-In the same sense, if you’re working on something: a business, project or work of art, it’s unwise to refuse to accept mistakes or flaws.
+Anybody telling themselves differently is deluding themselves.
+In the same sense, if you’re working on something: a business, project, or work of art, it’s unwise to refuse to accept mistakes or flaws.

 Being overly critical with your mistakes will make it very difficult for you to get things done.